-When the call buying in UNP hit all three of these signals, I sent the following trade alert to Cabot Options Trader subscribers:
+For example, last year when the call buying in GM hit all three of these signals, I sent the following trade alert to my Cabot Options Trader subscribers:

 To execute this trade, you need to:

-The most you can lose on this trade is $800 per call purchased.
+The most you can lose on this trade is the premium paid, or $470 per call purchased.